-The proposed model bridges the gap by offering a principled approach to torus–to-torus regression.
+The proposed model bridges the gap by offering a principled approach to torus-to-torus regression.
 We rigorously analyzed the identifiability and geometric structure of the model and introduced a novel loss function grounded in differential geometry.
 This loss function enables semi-parametric estimation of the model parameters without the need to specify a particular distribution for the angular error, which increases the flexibility and adaptability with the data.
 Additionally, a new visualization method for circular data is presented here to facilitate a better understanding of both the observed and predicted data.

-The practical value of our approach was demonstrated through its application to wind-wave direction observed during two major cyclonic events, Amphan and Biparjoy, that severely impacted the east and west coasts of India.
-These applications illustrate the capacity of the model to capture complex directional dependencies under dynamic environmental conditions and represent the first known application of torus-to-torus regression in a meteorological setting.
+The practical applicability of our approach was demonstrated through its application to wind-wave direction observed during two major cyclonic events, \textit{Amphan} and Biparjoy, that severely impacted the east and west coasts of India.
+These applications illustrate the capacity of the model to capture complex directional dependencies under dynamic environmental conditions regardless of the location and the nature of the cyclones and represent the first known application of torus-to-torus regression in a meteorological setting.